A mushroom is the fruiting body of a fungus with a shaft and a cap above the ground.

 Note:

-- Before closing the bag, remove the all air inside the polythene bag and do not make the straw very compact pressing should be done gently.
+- Before closing the bag, remove all the air inside the polythene bag, and do not make the straw very compact; pressing should be done gently.

 - Mostly mushrooms grow well in cool, dark, and moist places.